adinosaur/ldb/README.md

 **ldb** defines an interactive source code debugger for LUA programs like Python's pdb module.

 # Usage
-To use **ldb**, first you need to insert a trace point in your programs.
+First you need to insert a trace point in your programs.
 ```lua

 local a = 1